 If your company needs to tighten its recruitment strategy, here are some facts that are sure to provide food for thought:

-- According to LinkedIn’s Global recruiting trends for 2017 report, companies only spend 8% of their recruiting budget on employer branding.
+- According to LinkedIn’s Global recruiting trends report, companies only spend 8% of their recruiting budget on employer branding.

 - Organisations that invest in employer branding are three times more likely to make a quality hire.